Behind The Lens: Vianney Halter Anniversary

 The Anniversary is in many ways the same, but different.
 The case diameter is a more contemporary 38 mm compared with the 36 mm of the original, and to keep the overall width of the watch similar (and, I suspect, to make the crown less prominent) the crown is lower in profile and boasts only one row of rivets as compared to two rows in the first Classic.

 The silver dial is also different: while it retains the basic two-level construction of its predecessor, it dispenses with the raised logo and name plaques in favor of a printed signature and “running man” Halter logo.
-And the indices are printed rather than engraved and filled.

 With the exception of an attractive and light-catching brightly polished ring around the central portion of the dial, the dial side is uniformly finished with subtle frosting rather than in the combination of brushed and more aggressively frosted surfaces of its forebear.